 As an administrator, you can choose the specific version to be deployed on a specific machine.

-For this to happen, when Studio and Robot are installed, a Windows service (
+For this to happen, when Studio and Robot are installed, two executables are also added to the machine:

 When installing UiPath Studio and Robot on the machine in attended - user mode, for the update service to connect to the update server, make sure to add the Orchestrator URL during setup.
 If the Orchestrator URL is not added during installation, a user with administrator rights on the machine has to log on to the machine and connect the robot to Orchestrator.

-When a new policy is defined or changed, the update service on the machine communicates with the update server during regular polling, and when it finds a change in the policy, checks with the client apps to see if they are ready to start the update process.
+When a new policy is defined or changed, the update server sends a command to the update service on the client machine, which asks the client apps if they are ready to start the update process.

 To be ready to receive an update, a product must be in a neutral state: